The Kronos Workforce Dimensions mobile-first SaaS system represents a major course shift for the long-dominant,...

-Analysts noted that both Ceridian and Ultimate, though offering robust WFM technology, mainly go after midsize customers, while Kronos' target market for Workforce Dimensions is large enterprises.
+Analysts noted that both WFM vendor Ceridian and WFM vendor Ultimate, though offering robust WFM technology, mainly go after midsize customers, while Kronos' target market for Workforce Dimensions is large enterprises.

 In an interview, Bartow and Jim Kizielewicz, senior vice president and chief marketing officer at Kronos, emphasized the artificial intelligence and deep learning technology they said underlies Kronos Workforce Dimensions.